 Standby letters of credit are conditional commitments the Group issues to guarantee the performance of a customer to a third-party.
 The guarantees frequently support public and private borrowing arrangements, including commercial paper issuances, bond financings and other similar transactions.
 The Group issues commercial letters of credit on behalf of customers to ensure payment or collection in connection with trade transactions.
 In the event of a customer's nonperformance, the Group's credit loss exposure is the same as in any extension of credit, up to the letter's contractual amount.
 Management assesses the borrower's credit to determine the necessary collateral, which may include marketable securities, real estate, accounts receivable and inventory.
 Since the conditions requiring the Group to fund letters of credit may not occur, the Group expects its liquidity requirements to be less than the total outstanding commitments.
-The maximum potential future payments guaranteed by the Group under letters of credit and guarantee arrangements as of December 31, 2006, were approximately US\$1,204.5 million (approximately US\$982.0 million as of December 31, 2005) with a weighted average term of approximately US\$0.8 million as of December 31, 2006 (approximately US\$0.8 million as of December 31, 2005).
+The maximum potential future payments guaranteed by the Group under letters of credit and guarantee arrangements as of December 31, 2006, were approximately US\$1,204.5 million (approximately US\$982.0 million as of December 31, 2005) with a weighted average term of approximately 24 months.
+The estimated fair value of standby letters of credit and guarantees was approximately US\$1.0 million as of December 31, 2006 (approximately US\$0.8 million as of December 31, 2005).
 The contract or notional amounts of letters of credit and guarantees at December 31, 2006 and 2005, were as follows: